 Over the months we were together, we grew closer together (as most relationships go) and got to know each other more.
 After a few early struggles, we began to dive deeper.
 There are distinctive points when we both knew we had fallen in love with each other.
 For Nathan, it was when we attended a dance together at Virginia Tech and had a blast – even though he had always hated dancing before.

-I, too, remember that night because that is when I realized I loved him, too.
+I remember that night so clearly because that is when I realized I loved him, too.
 After the Midwinters dance we headed back to his apartment, where he showed me a secret project he had been working on.
 Since the day we started dating, he had kept what he called a compendium of everything about me – my favorite foods, TV shows, clothing stores, restaurants…you name it.
 All of my likes and dislikes where in there, along with a record of all the special things we had done together, complete with pictures.
 (By the way, he still keeps this up on a regular basis – and I love it!)

 So it was that night we both knew we wanted to get married to each other, though we wouldn’t talk about it for a few more months.
 A week later, on my birthday (which happens to be Valentine’s Day), Nathan took me to the Roanoke Star, gave me a stuffed gorilla, and told me he loved me right before kissing me for the very first time.